Sumit0ubey/Internship/Python Programing/Inventory App/README.md

 ● Features:
-- Admin Features:
+- Manage Inventory:
-  - Add new books to the inventory
+  - Add new items to the inventory
-  - Update existing book details
+  - Update existing item details
-  - Delete books from the inventory
+  - Delete items from the inventory

-- User Features:
-  - Browse available books
-  - Add books to a user's account
-  - Return books and check for any fines
-  - View a history of checked-out books and fines
+  - View inventory levels and details

+- User Interface:
+  - Easy-to-use graphical interface built with Tkinter

 ● Project Structure:

 Inventory App